 We are looking for creative people to join us in experimenting with connecting people to impactful action in big, bold, and beautiful ways.
 We are always looking for new partnerships and new ways to experiment in inspiring positive human impacts.

 All application fees support our programs.
 We want all to be able to participate in our open calls, so please contact us if submission fees are a barrier to your inclusion.

 Image left: 'World of Plants' by Carolina Arévalo

 Are you a creative person ready to make a difference on climate change?
 Then submit your work to this year's Creative Climate Awards (CCAs) and help us engage more people in meaningful climate action!

-This year's global call is for all forms of film that address connections between health and climate action.
-All applications must be received by 11:30pm on August 9th to be considered.
+This year's global call is for all forms of 2D, 3D, performance and films.
+All applications must be received by 11:30pm on February 27th to be considered.

 Image: 'Fragile Plastic' by Patricia Heuker of Hoek